 '''

 interp = {

 field = BOTH;

+(continues on next page)

 '''

 In this example, all four grid points of the 2x2 square surrounding each observation point are used to define the ensemble.
 Therefore, an N-member ensemble is evaluated as an ensemble of size Nx4.